List of school districts in Manitoba

 This is a list of school divisions in Manitoba, and does not include locally-controlled Manitoba Band Operated Schools, which are funded and regulated by the federal Government of Canada.

 The province's school divisions and districts are generally categorized by region: Central, Northern/Remote, Parkland/Westman, Southeast/Interlake, and Winnipeg.
-The one except is Division Scolaire Franco-Manitobaine, which has French-language schools distributed across the regions.
+The one exception is Division Scolaire Franco-Manitobaine, which has French-language schools distributed across the regions.

 Overview

 The province's school divisions and districts are generally categorized by region: Central, Northern/Remote, Parkland/Westman, Southeast/Interlake, and Winnipeg.

 Education in Manitoba falls under the purview of the Minister of Education and is primarily governed by The Public Schools Act and The Education Administration Act, as well as their respective regulations.
 Locally-controlled Manitoba Band Operated Schools are funded and regulated by the federal Government of Canada.